What Does the City Own?

 It should be noted that many of the properties on the City's list need considerable repair work.
 Often the costs to rehabilitate a property can range from $50,000 to over $300,000+ - depending on the size and condition of the building.
 Prospective owners must rehabilitate the property within 18 months of closing.

 All prospective new purchasers are required to complete a Private Owner Development Application (PODA) before they can make an appointment to get inside a building.
 The application can be downloaded and printed by clicking on this link: Private Owner Development Application (PODA).
 A completed PODA must include suffiicient proof of funds (current bank statements, lines of credit, lender pre-approval forms, etc.) to cover the purchase price as well as the estimated cost to repair.
 Once received, the PODA is reviewed.
 The Department reserves the right to reject applications from potential purchasers that do not meet the guidelines and/or do not submit an acceptable offer price.
 The Department retains the right to extend a time period in which applications can be received for any property (or properties), especially if no acceptable offer has been submitted or if the Department anticipates receiving multiple offers.
 Strong preference is given to owner-occupant purchasers and to full-time employes of the City of Newburgh.

 During the purchasing process, a credit report is usually required.
-The credit report application must be accompanied by a fee of $21.40 - for each single applicant; $42.80 for a married couple.
+The credit report authorization form must be accompanied by a fee of $24.55 - for each single applicant; $49.10 for a married couple.
 The only acceptable form of payment for the credit report is by money order.
 The credit report authorization form as well as the required money order needs to be submitted to the Department of Planning and Development.
 It should not be submitted to PathStone.

 Property Inspection & Research